CluelessBiker/project4-print-statements/README.md

 - [Stackoverflow](https://stackoverflow.com/questions/23956288/django-all-auth-email-required): Allauth email sign up required.
 - [Slack thread](https://code-institute-room.slack.com/archives/C7EJUQT2N/p1642336796215800?thread_ts=1642316166.200400&cid=C7EJUQT2N): Assistance with function to submit new prints.
 - [Ordinary Coders](https://ordinarycoders.com/blog/article/django-messages-framework): implementing bootstrap messages in django.
+- "Hello Django": The two tests implemented in this project were reused from the walkthrough project.

 ### Media
 - All photography displayed in the Artists gallery was created by me.